marijnh/Eloquent-JavaScript/01_values.md

 {{id "console.log"}}

 We will use `console.log` in example code to indicate that we want to see the result of evaluating something.
-When you run such code, the value produced will be shown somewhere, though where exactly depends on the JavaScript environment you use to run it.
-In a browser, it goes to the JavaScript console, which is hidden by default.
-[When running example code in this book, it will be shown below the code.]{if interactive}
+More about that in the [next chapter](02_program_structure.html).

 {{index negation, "- operator", "binary operator", "unary operator"}}